 In this case, the current versus comparison performance was down, but within 10%, so the element turned yellow.
 If I were to change the comparison to March, where the underperformance was greater than 10% (an index of 90 or less), the element changes to a second color to communicate “Bad”.

-Current Versus Comparison Index Callout Bad in Tableau
+Current vs Comparison Index Callout Bad in a Tableau dashboard

 If I change the comparison to a month that July outperformed, such as April, the element turns a third color to communicate “Good”.

-Current Versus Comparison Index Callout Good in Tableau
+Current vs Comparison Index Callout Good in a Tableau dashboard

 Whether you prefer the first or second style, I recommend placing a series of these elements across the top or down the left side of your summary dashboard to provide a starting point for your descriptive analysis.
 Once you’ve got it down, take the percent change formatting a step further by incorporating alt-code triangles into your dashboard elements.